KScott6/SCINet_walkthroughs/ncbi_genome_aquisition/README.md

   --api_key "" # include your API key
 ```

 Congrats!
 This should result in your genomes and annotations being downloaded in one place.
-Here is what the output folder should look like:

-ncbi_downloads/
-├── fna/        # genome assemblies
-├── gff/        # annotations (if available)
-├── gtf/
-├── faa/
-├── cds/
-├── rna/
-├── logs/
-├── accession_chunks/
-└── download_dump_site/
+The genome assemblies will be in the "fna" folder and if there were any annotations, they will be in "gff".

 You probably want to annotate your assemblies now - check out the [SCINet Funannotate walkthrough](https://github.com/KScott6/SCINet_walkthroughs/tree/main/funannotate_pipeline/basic_pipeline) to get one step closer to incorporating these genomes into the lab MycoTools database.